 Not easier, just different.
-In a novel you have the time to go into backstory and details of setting.
-In a short story a lot of that has to be implied.
+In a novel, you have the time to go into backstory and details of the setting.
+In a short story, a lot of that has to be implied.
 A short story will often deal with a specific event/incident, while a novel can look at the bigger picture.
 So yeah, different rather than easier.

 John Christopher, Robert A Heinlein (his teen books, not his grown-up ones), Carole Wilkinson, Richard Harland, Terry Dowling, Michael Pryor.
 These are the ones that jump to mind at the moment, but there are many others.